banbox/bandoc/bot/en-US/guide/live_trading.md

 banbot allows you to perform real-time simulated trading or live trading without modifying your strategies.

-## Deploying the Trading Bot
+This document helps you deploy a trading bot to a production environment.

-### 1. Compilation
+## 1. Compilation
 **Compiling from WebUI**
 You can execute `bot` to start the WebUI directly, then navigate to [/en-US/setting/](http://127.0.0.1:8000/en-US/setting/).
 On the left side, select 【Compile Code】, and on the right side, choose the target system and architecture.
 Proceed with the compilation and download.